akondasif/rhmi-summit-2020-quarkus-kafka/README.md

 mvn quarkus:dev
 ```

-Then, open your browser to `http://localhost:8080/index.html`, and you should see a fluctuating price.
+Then, open your browser to `http://localhost:8080/index.html`, and you should see transactions rendered in a table.

 ## Anatomy